kuzzleio/kuzzle/doc/2/framework/classes/request/setResult/index.md

 | `headers` | <pre>JSONObject</pre> | Additional response protocol headers | `null` |
 | `raw` | <pre>boolean</pre> | Instead of a Kuzzle response, forward the result directly | `false` |

-If a `KuzzleError` is provided, the request's status attribute is set to the error one.

-Otherwise, the provided error is encapsulated into an `InternalError` object, and the request's status is set to 500.

 ### Example

 ```ts